Nationally recognised training

 Only Registered Training Organisations (RTOs) can deliver nationally recognised training and issue nationally recognised qualifications or statements of attainment.

-Governments have been collecting information on nationally recognised training for many years - these records are not linked to individuals.
-However, the Unique Student Identifier (USI) was only introduced in 2015, this means that training completed before 1 January 2015 will not appear in a USI account.
+The USI was introduced in 2015, therefore training completed before 1 January 2015 will not appear in a USI account.